-We are an independent martial arts club that runs practices six days a week.
+We are an independent martial arts club that runs practices seven days a week.
 Any member can now study and benefit from a broad spectrum of martial arts styles and physical fitness techniques from the medieval and Victorian/Edwardian eras.
 We have a great depth of experience in our coaches.
 We operate as a loosely organized group of friends who enjoy working out together, learning about archaic martial arts techniques, socializing, and yes, hitting each other with swords.

 Modum milites habemus

 We think as knights do.

 We study original sources, such as Fiore’s Flower of Battle, and to the extent possible, work to replicate techniques and tactics depicted therein.

 We are a group of ladies and gentlemen.
 Our interactions are carried out with a spirit of cooperation, chivalry and respect.
 Most of us have careers, spouses, families, etc. We do this for enjoyment, not profit.

 We seek to build martial prowess.
 This training was meant for survival during duels, on the battlefield, and in desperate back-alley encounters.
 It is real life-and-death stuff.
 We have a work ethic, and we help each other get fit, together.

 Our club is independent and friendly with all HEMA groups and practitioners.